-When is the best time to visit Mykonos (Updated 2019 with more info)
+When is the best time to visit Mykonos (Updated 2020 with more data)

 The tourist season on Mykonos generally begins around Greek Easter (April) and runs till the end of October.
 Peak season is mid-July until the end of August and the island attracts visitors of all age groups.

 The best time to visit Mykonos island really depends upon your preferences.
 If you want to go to Mykonos when the place is packed wall-to-wall with people, both in Mykonos Town and at the beaches, then August is the best time to go.
 But that’s also when prices, particularly for accommodation are highest.

 Many people consider September and October the best time to visit Mykonos because the August crowds are gone, the sea is still warm and perfect for swimming, and the island has a mellow, laid-back vibe as the tourist season starts winding down.

 Others prefer going in the spring (May or early June) when the tourist season is just starting up.
 The island isn’t crowded then, shopkeepers and restaurant staff aren’t burned out from long summer hours serving endless hordes of tourists, and the low season prices, especially for hotels are much more reasonable than they are during the peak of the summer.
 The downside to Mykonos in the spring is that the sea is still chilly for swimming, but the weather is generally sunny and warm and you can still enjoy the beaches.

 If you’re hoping to visit Mykonos at a time when there will be plenty of partying going on, and all the bars and nightclubs are in full swing, then July and August would be the best times to visit Mykonos island!

 So here’s a small breakdown of how is Mykonos island, through the various tourist seasons.